mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 layout: post
 ---

 I have recently read [The Book of Why (TBoW)](http://bayes.cs.ucla.edu/WHY/) by Judea Pearl and Dana McKenzie.
 It is an introduction to causal inference, which estimates the impact of changes in conditions (treatments, external interventions, etc.) on outcomes using sample data.
-The majority of the analytical tools described in the book were developed by J. Pearl's research team in the last 4 decades.

-In 10 chapters, the book covers the key concepts of causal analysis and discusses its differences with mainstream statistics, with which J. Pearl's own experience and frustrations become apparent at times, and I think that itcould have done with fewer autobiographical passages.
+In 10 chapters, the book covers key concepts of causality and discusses the differences with mainstream statistics, with which J. Pearl's own experience and frustrations become apparent at times.

-However, TBoW does more than narrate a squabble between scientists as it includes several use cases to illustrate the benefits of causal inference.
-It seems that throughout his academic career, J. Pearl's has sought to build useful tools for practitioners by re-inventing the way we learn from data.
+Though I think that TBoW have done with fewer autobiographical passages, it does more than narrate a squabble between scientists as it includes several use cases to illustrate the benefits of causal inference.
+It seems that J. Pearl has been obsessed with building useful tools for practitioners by re-inventing the way we learn from data.

 While reading one of the last chapters on mediation analysis, I thought of several past analytical problems where the methods described would have helped me.
 This blog post builds on this chapter to answer common questions an HR department may have.
 In what follows, I will introduce the use case, then identify direct and mediated effects, and measure these effects to estimate the impact of potential interventions.

 ### Promotion cycles at BigBankCorp

 Chapter 9 in TBoW gives an historical account of the U.C.
 Berkeley admission paradox, where the University's dean wanted to know if the admission process discriminated against women.
-Numbers showed that, while total admission rates were lower for female, they were higher or equal to males for each department.
+Overall admission rates were lower for female but  higher or equal to males for each department.

 I apply the same type of problem - known as Simpson's paradox - using an example drawn from past experience.
-In my old company, HR asked our team if minority employees were discriminated against during promotion rounds.
+In my old company, Human Resources asked our team if minority employees were discriminated against during promotion rounds.
 This happened around the time of George Floyd’s death in the US, which prompted internal discussions about fairness for blacks and minorities in general.

 Imagine that BigBankCorp, a large lending company, reviews junior staff performance on an annual basis to determine if they are ready to move to middle management positions.
-HR looked want to know if the promotion process is unfair towards minority employees, which in the UK are often identified as Black Asian and Middle Eastern (BAME).
+Human Resources want to know if the promotion process is unfair towards minority employees, which in the UK are often identified as Black Asian and Middle Eastern (BAME).

 ### A. Identifying discrimination